TristanvanLeeuwen/IP_and_Im_Lectures/_sources/ip_function_spaces.md

 ### Parameter-choice strategies

-Given a regularisation strategy with parameter $\alpha$, we need to pick $\alpha$.
+Given a regularization strategy with parameter $\alpha$, we need to pick $\alpha$.
 As mentioned earlier, we need to pick $\alpha$ to optimally balance between the bias and variance in the error.
-To highlight the basic flavours of parameter-choice strategies, we give three examples.
+To highlight the basic flavors of parameter-choice strategies, we give three examples.

 ```{admonition} Example: *A-priori rules*